balsaedi/-R-data-analysis/CourseOutline.md

   - Dealing with Text and Categorical Data
   - Working with Dates and Times

-### Data Import and Export
-- **Techniques for Efficient Data Import and Export**
-  - Reading and Writing CSV, Excel, and JSON
-  - Connecting to Databases with R
-  - Using APIs for Data Retrieval

-- **Working with Different File Formats and Databases**
-  - Understanding File Formats and Their Uses
-  - Data Storage and Retrieval Best Practices
-  - Introduction to SQL for Data Analysis

-### Bivariate and Multivariate Analysis
-- **Exploratory Data Analysis Techniques**
-  - Summary Statistics and Initial Data Checks
-  - Exploring Relationships with Crosstabs and Mosaic Plots
-  - Cluster Analysis and Discriminant Analysis

 - **Correlation, Causation, and Regression Techniques**
   - Pearson and Spearman Correlation Measures